gohin/racaljk/tools/WinConsole/README.md

 >The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 >THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+>If you use the project's source code or its derivative products (including but not limited to the executable file), it means that you have agreed to the terms of this license and comply with the terms of the license.
+If you do not agree to this license agreement, please do not use this project's source code and its derivatives (including but not limited to the executable file).

 ### Service Debug Mode :